Why Korčula Should Be on Your Croatia Itinerary

 For a little island, Korčula boasts some surprising claims to fame.
-Most notably, Marco Polo was supposedly born on the island (just don’t tell the Venetians) and there is a museum dedicated to the explorer in the Old Town (we did skipped going in as it looked like a bit of a tourist trap).
+Most notably, Marco Polo was supposedly born on the island (just don’t tell the Venetians).
+As such, there is a museum dedicated to the explorer in the Old Town.
+We did skip going in as it looked like a bit of a tourist trap).

 The Opportunity to Relax